Crock Pot Beer Cheese Dip is one of my favorite recipes to make on game day.

 - Add 1 cup of the shredded cheddar cheese on top.
 Do not stir.

-- Cook on HIGH for 1 hour, stir until the cream cheese and shredded cheese has melted.
+- Cook on HIGH for 1 hour, stir until the cream cheese and shredded cheese have melted.
 Stir in the remaining shredded cheese.

 - Reduce heat and cook on LOW for 2 hours.
 Season with salt and pepper to taste.

-- Sprinkle the top with cooked crumbled bacon.
+- Sprinkle the top with cooked crumbled bacon and sliced green onions (optional).

 - Serve with pretzels, soft pretzel bites, tortilla chips, baguettes or veggies.